-(2) Application Requirements.
+(1) Application Requirements.

-(A) As required by section 640.615, RSMo, the applicant must first apply with the agency or other financial source which is to furnish the primary financial assistance, and after the amount of that assistance has been determined, an application for a grant under this rule may be made to and processed by the department.
+- (A) As required by section 640.615, RSMo, the applicant must first apply with the agency or other financial source which is to furnish the primary financial assistance, and after the amount of that assistance has been determined, an application for a grant under this rule may be made to and processed by the department.
+This requirement may be met by the submittal of a pre-application form and preliminary engineering report to the Missouri Water and Wastewater Review Committee.
 The application shall be submitted on forms provided by the department.
-The application shall be supported by the necessary documents and forms from other state and federal grant or lending agencies or private lending agencies to enable the department to establish eligibility and need for grant funds.

-(B) The project for which the grant application is submitted shall comply with appropriate state and local laws, rules and ordinances.

-(C) These grants are to be considered secondary sources of funding and, as such, shall in no case exceed one thousand four hundred dollars (\$1,400) per contracted connection, fifty percent (50%) of the total project cost, or \$500,000, whichever is less.

-(D) The grant application shall contain the following information:
+The application shall be supported by the necessary documents and forms from other state and federal grant or lending agencies or private lending agencies to enable the department to establish eligibility and need for grant funds. - (B) The project for which the grant application is submitted shall comply with appropriate state and local laws, rules and ordinances. - (C) These grants are to be considered secondary sources of funding and, as such, shall in no case exceed one thousand four hundred dollars (\$1,400) per contracted connection, fifty percent (50%) of the total project cost, or five hundred thousand dollars (\$500,000), whichever is less. - (D) Other than pre-approved financing costs, no more than fifty percent (50%) of of the total eligible cost will be reimbursed through the grant.
+Grant funds can be used for the following costs: - 1.
+Construction contracts for new construction, rehabilitation or upgrade of publicly owned treatment systems including upgrades made to comply with additional safe drinking water requirements. - 2.
+Engineering costs including design, planning and construction phase engineering if the costs are supported by an engineering agreement pre-approved by the department.
+The proportional cost of the engineering will be eligible when the project includes non-eligible construction costs.

-1. The preliminary engineering cost study for the proposed project including, but not limited to, the following items: development and administration costs; land, structures, right-of-way costs; legal costs; engineering costs; interest costs; equipment costs; contingencies; other costs; and total project costs;

-2. The engineering report for the proposed project which is in accordance with accepted engineering practices.
-The current "Design Guide for Community Water System" and "Ten State Standards" and applicable rules should be considered for design standards;

-3. Bonded indebtedness or other indebtedness of the district or community, including: outstanding general obligation and revenue bonds; the purpose of each indebtedness; the amount of each indebtedness; the amortization period; the date payments are due; amount of installment; and the interest rate;

-4. The financial condition of the district or community, including: the total assessed value of agricultural, commercial and industrial property, vacant lots and residential property; total annual revenue anticipated from this assessed property; water user charges; other sources of income available to finance the project; and cash on hand.
-The latest audit with an update would satisfy the requirements of this paragraph;

-5. The information required to determine the cost per contracted connection;

-6. The median annual household income of the residents in the district or community as determined in the latest federal census;

-7. Information required to determine the ratio of the contracted users to the potential users; and

-8. An evaluation of the applicant's technical, managerial, and financial (TMF) capacity on forms provided by the department.
+- 3. One hundred percent (100%) of the reasonable costs of a grant anticipation loan will be eligible.
+Departmental approval must be obtained prior to securing the grant anticipation loan.
+Grant anticipation loan costs will be approved when they are needed for cash flow purposes for the period between the grant award and the first payment from the department.
+The approved costs of the grant anticipation notes will be in addition to the approved grant amount. - (E) The grant application packet shall contain the following information: - 1.
+A preliminary engineering cost study for the proposed project including, but not limited to, the following items: development and administration costs; land, structures, right-of-way costs; legal costs; engineering costs; interest costs; equipment costs; contingencies; other costs; and total project costs; - 2.
+An engineering report for the proposed project which is in accordance with accepted engineering practices, the current "Design Guide for Community Water System" and "Ten State Standards" and applicable rules should be considered for design standards; - 3.
+The information required to determine the cost per contracted connection; - 4.
+The median annual household income of the residents in the district or community as determined in the latest federal census; - 5.
+Information required to determine the ratio of the contracted users to the potential users: and - 6.
+An evaluation of the applicant's technical, managerial, and financial (TMF) capacity on forms provided by the department.
 An applicant that does not meet the TMF capacity requirements established in 10 CSR 60-3.030 shall submit a plan outlining the steps the applicant will take to meet the requirements.
 The plan shall show the applicant will meet TMF requirements before the project is complete or within one (1) year of the award of the grant unless the department determines that a longer period of time is necessary.